bgoonz/BGOONZ_BLOG_2.0/notes/cheat-sheets/javascript.md

 typeof myNumberObj; // = 'object'
 myNumber === myNumberObj; // = false
 if (0) {
     // This code won't execute, because 0 is falsy.
 }
 if (new Number(0)) {
     // This code will execute, because wrapped numbers are objects, and objects
     // are always truthy.
 }

 // However, the wrapper objects and the regular builtins share a prototype, so
 // you can actually add functionality to a string, for instance.
 String.prototype.firstCharacter = function () {
     return this.charAt(0);
 };
-"abc".firstCharacter(); // = "a"
+'abc'.firstCharacter(); // = "a"

 // This fact is often used in "polyfilling", which is implementing newer
 // features of JavaScript in an older subset of JavaScript, so that they can be